boazbk/tcs/lec_04_code_and_data.md

 ## Counting programs, and lower bounds on the size of NAND-CIRC programs {#countingcircuitsec }

-One consequence of the representation of programs as strings is that the number of programs of certain length is bounded by the number of strings of the length it taks to represent those programs.
+One consequence of the representation of programs as strings is that the number of programs of certain length is bounded by the number of strings of the length it takes to represent those programs.
 This has consequences for the sets $SIZE_{n,m}(s)$ that we defined in [secdefinesizeclasses](){.ref}.